fabianmoronzirfas/ofxNDI3/README.md

 # ofxNDI3

 Send receive video frames over the network.
 Based on work by @thomasgeissl

-## description
+## Description

 ofxNDI is an openframeworks addon to receive and send NDI streams.
 It extends the ofVideoGrabber class.

+## Tested In
-Currently only osx libs added and tested.
-Theoretically it should work for windows too, linux libs are not yet added.
+Currently only linux libs are added and tested.
+Theoretically it should work for windows and MacOS too.

-## license
+## License

 This project is released under MIT license, please note that dependencies might be released differently.

 Copyright (c) 2018 Thomas Geissl & Fabian Morón Zirfas